fatma2123456/CLASSIFYING-RESPIRATORY-DISEASES-FROM-X-RAYS/README.md

 ---

 ### **Observations**:
-- **VGG19 with CHALE** achieved the highest performance with a **train accuracy of 97.46%**, **test accuracy of 92.56%**, and **validation accuracy of 92.24%**.
+- **VGG19 with CLAHE** achieved the highest performance with a **train accuracy of 97.46%**, **test accuracy of 92.56%**, and **validation accuracy of 92.24%**.
-- **VGG19** showed strong results but did not match the performance of VGG19 with CHALE, with a **train accuracy of 95.54%** and **test accuracy of 91.65%**.
+- **VGG19** showed strong results but did not match the performance of VGG19 with CLAHE, with a **train accuracy of 95.54%** and **test accuracy of 91.65%**.
-- **The model trained from scratch** performed well but did not reach the accuracy levels of VGG19 or VGG19 with CHALE, achieving a **train accuracy of 91.91%** and **test accuracy of 85.87%**.
+- **The model trained from scratch** performed well but did not reach the accuracy levels of VGG19 or VGG19 with CLAHE, achieving a **train accuracy of 91.91%** and **test accuracy of 85.87%**.
 - **VGG16** exhibited significantly lower performance, particularly in test accuracy (**79.89%**) and validation accuracy (**77.61%**), reinforcing the need for deeper architectures in medical imaging tasks.

 ---

-### **Why VGG19 with CHALE Outperformed**:
+### **Why VGG19 with CLAHE Outperformed**:
-- **Enhanced Feature Extraction**: The integration of the CHALE technique allowed VGG19 to enhance the visibility of diagnostic features in chest X-ray images, significantly improving the model's ability to learn relevant patterns.
+- **Enhanced Feature Extraction**: The integration of the CLAHE technique allowed VGG19 to enhance the visibility of diagnostic features in chest X-ray images, significantly improving the model's ability to learn relevant patterns.
-- **Deep Learning Synergy**: The combination of VGG19’s deeper architecture and CHALE's image processing capabilities resulted in a powerful synergy, leading to better overall model performance on complex medical imaging tasks.
+- **Deep Learning Synergy**: The combination of VGG19’s deeper architecture and CLAHE's image processing capabilities resulted in a powerful synergy, leading to better overall model performance on complex medical imaging tasks.

-Despite resource constraints, VGG19 with CHALE delivered the highest accuracy and reliability, solidifying its position as the optimal choice for our classification task.
+Despite resource constraints, VGG19 with CLAHE delivered the highest accuracy and reliability, solidifying its position as the optimal choice for our classification task.
 With further fine-tuning and improved resources, we anticipate even greater advancements in performance.

 ---